peachpiecompiler/peachpie-blazor/README.md

 </h1>
 **PHP as a client side language**

 > The library and SDK aren't presented on nuget.org yet.
-But if you want to already try it, just compile the **Peachpie.Blazor.Sdk** and **Peachpie.Blazor** and add the nuget paths to NuGet.Config file.
+However, if you want to try it already, just compile the **Peachpie.Blazor.Sdk** and **Peachpie.Blazor** and add the nuget paths to NuGet.Config file.

-## What is it ?
+## What is it?

 This repository contains **Peachpie.Blazor** library and **Peachpie.Blazor.Sdk** to enable making websites with PHP together with Blazor on a client side.
-With these components, you can write just PHP script, which are transparently navigated and managed.
+With these components, you can write just PHP scripts, which are transparently navigated and managed.

-You can see usage demonstration bellow.
+You can see the usage demonstration below.

 ![Demo](.\docs\images\video1.gif)

-## Why it is useful ?
+## Why is it useful?

 There are potential scenarios of usage:

-- You want to move a PHP website to a client side for saving server resources.
+- You want to move a PHP website to a client side to save server resources.
 - You have a Blazor website and want to write a part of the website in the PHP language.
-- You want to use PHP libraries on a client side.
+- You want to use PHP libraries on the client side.
-- PHP and Blazor team can work together to make awesome website using .NET and PHP.
+- PHP and Blazor team can work together to make an awesome website using .NET and PHP.

-## How to get started ?
+## How to get started?

 You can start right now.